IncentivHQ/docs/docs/drafts/WhitelistandBlacklist.md

 * **Enterprise Adoption**: Appeals to institutions requiring compliant asset management (e.g., funds, DAOs).
 * **User Confidence**: Positions Incentiv as a blockchain prioritizing both innovation and safety.

-> \[!WARNING]
-> Coming soon in the Incentiv Portal, be sure to try it out when it's live!
+> <Warning> Coming soon in the Incentiv Portal, be sure to try it out when it's live!</Warning>